 protein subunit COVID vaccine from Novavax.

-Babies and young children get a different number of doses than older children and teens.
+Babies and young children usually need more doses than older children and teens.

 (See the chart below for details.)
 Parents should note that additional

 doses of the 2023-2024 COVID vaccine may be recommended if a child has certain medical conditions or takes medicines that weaken the immune system.